 Have you ever wondered about the motion of artificial satellites?
-Well, Kovalenok is here to explain it and illustrate it.
+Well, Kovalenok is here to not just explain it but also to illustrate it.
 He also offers a little pop quiz.
 "The period of rotation of the satellite around the Earth is 24 hours.
-Find at what altitude is the orbit of the satellite?" says this post's description.
+Find at what altitude is the orbit of the satellite?" he asks in this post's description.
 Can you find the altitude?

 6. Circular motion 2

-There is a second circular motion post but this time with a car.
-"At the turn of the road radius of R=100 meters uniformly moving car.
-The center of gravity of the car is at a height of h= 1 m, the width of the wheels of the track of the car a=1.5 m.
+There is a second circular motion post, but this time with a car.
+"At the turn of the road radius of R=100 meters (328.08 ft) uniformly moving car.
+The center of gravity of the car is at a height of h= 1 m (3.28 ft), the width of the wheels of the track of the car a=1.5 m (4.92 ft).
 Determine the speed v at which the car can tip over.
 The car does not slide in the transverse direction."

-This one stars a person doing some pretty scary acrobatics but this is not about a circus.
-No, it is about statics.
-"Ladder length l=4 m is put to a smooth wall at an angle of 60 degrees to the floor.
-Maximum friction force Ffric=200 N. at what height h can a person weighing m=60 kg climb a ladder before the ladder starts to slide?
+This one stars a person doing some pretty scary acrobatics, but this is not about a circus.
+It is about statics.
+"Ladder length l=4 m (13.12 ft) is put to a smooth wall at an angle of 60 degrees to the floor.
+Maximum friction force Ffric=200 N. at what height h can a person weighing m=60 kg (132.27 lb) climb a ladder before the ladder starts to slide?
 The weight of the ladder can be neglected."

 When you run a nuclear reactor that uses water as a moderator, you'll see a blueish glow.
 That glow is known as Cherenkov radiation — basically like a sonic boom but for light.
 It occurs when charged particles (such as electrons) move through a dielectric (insulating) medium — such as water — faster than the speed of light.
 This disrupts the electromagnetic field of the water.
 The particle is traveling faster than the disturbance can ripple out, forming an electromagnetic shockwave.